woleet/woleet-weblibs/README.md

 **`verify.DAB(file, receipt)`** or **`verify.DAB(hash, receipt)`**

-This function allows to verify any proof of existence receipt compatible with the Chainpoint 1.x format, or any proof of signature receipt compatible with the Chainpoint 1.x extension proposed by Woleet for signature anchoring.
+This function allows to verify any proof of existence receipt compatible with the Chainpoint 1.x and Chainpoint 2 format, or any proof of signature receipt compatible with the Chainpoint extension proposed by Woleet for signature anchoring.

 It first verifies the proof receipt, and then compare the provided hash (or the hash of the provided file)